-How to build custom spoon, custom fork or custom knife
+How to build customized spoon, customized fork or customized knife

-Building your own custom cutlery only needs five steps.
+Building your own customized cutlery only needs five steps.

 Step 1 – Understand your requirement and application